simon-glitch/simon-glitch.github.io/projects/webapps/King Taco/proposal.md

 Being professional is actually my primary goal with this project. *(Kinda, I think so at least!)*

 I will make sure to write maintainable code.
 I will try to describe my goals and thought process clearly throughout this project's timeline.

+I am also going to use a formal todo list ([todo_card.xlsx]), in order to keep my priorities straight and stay organized.
+This is a very professional and versatile method of managing my time and myself.

 ## General Side Note
 I hope I am not being too sarcastic with some of the jokes in this proposal.
 XD XD, LOL.